-Healthier Kids Foundation is hosting the 7th Annual Symposium on the Status of Children’s Health that will emphasize the importance of engaging in “Healthier Earlier” strategies, and will focus on current data relative to Santa Clara County.
+Healthier Kids Foundation is hosting the 7th Annual Symposium on the Status of Children’s Health that will emphasize the importance of engaging in “Healthier Earlier” strategies, and will focus on current local and regional data.

 May 23, 2017